Tolorunleke/Enhancing-Agricultural-Efficiency/README.md

-# Regression with an Abalone Dataset
+# Enhancing Agricultural Efficiency: Regression Analysis for Abalone Age Estimation and Delivery Optimization

 This repository contains the code and resources for the Kaggle competition **[Regression with an Abalone Dataset](https://kaggle.com/competitions/playground-series-s4e4)**, authored by Walter Reade and Ashley Chow (2024).
-The goal of this competition is to predict the age of abalone, a type of sea snail, using various physical measurements.
+The goal of this project is to improve delivery planning for agricultural Abalone products by developing predictive models to estimate the age of each Abalone.
 The evaluation metric for this task is **Root Mean Squared Logarithmic Error (RMSLE)**.

 ## 📊 Project Overview